Learning how to schedule your day for maximum productivity can make a world of difference for even the most experienced project manager.

 So, what is time blocking, and how can you use time blocking software to more effectively schedule and manage tasks within projects?
-Read on to learn more about how to time block, why it's a useful and versatile productivity hack and how to use online project time tracking.
+Read on to learn more about the benefits of time blocking and discover how to use online project time tracking.

 What is time blocking?

-Time blocking is a simple yet powerful approach to scheduling activities and tasks that helps block out distractions, boost focus, and improve productivity.
-In fact, there are different ways to adapt time blocking to your own busy schedule.
+Time blocking is a simple yet powerful approach to scheduling activities and tasks that helps block distractions, boost focus and improve productivity.
+There are different ways to adapt time blocking to your busy schedule.

+With a time blocking schedule, each task, activity, or day is outlined, planned, and executed in a focused, distraction-free "sprint."
 You can use time blocking to group specific types of tasks together.
-For example:
+Here is a time blocking example:

 - 8:00 a.m. to 10:00 a.m. – Reply to the emails and messages received while out of hours